 Here are a few ways that I’ve noticed really boost the numbers of people who either read an individual article or actually subscribe either via email or by using a feed reader to view the RSS feed.

 Write about a popular topic of interest to your target reader – I guess this should go without saying, because it is so obvious.
+For example if you run an antiques blog, you could choose a particular topic such as the Victorians and focus on that for a post.
 Good content will attract readers.

 Quote other experts in your field and link back to them. – Some of my favorite people to quote in marketing blogs are Drew McLellan and Jean Gianfagna, to name just a couple.
 I know my readers would be interested in what they say and vice versa.

 Be a guest author on a blog that has similar content to your own.
 Sometimes it makes sense to have a guest author.
-I usually like to interview the people that I think my readers want to hear from — rather than give full reins to someone else, because I have to interject my opinion (can’t help myself!!)
+I usually like to interview the people that I think my readers want to hear from — rather than give full reins to someone else, because I have to interject my opinion, (can’t help myself!!) but this library of guides should be able to help you figure out how to do this and many other things.

 Submit your blog to blog directories.
 My Blog Log.
 Technorati.
 Fuel my blog.
 Blogs on Blogged.